-The most luxurious scuba diving liveaboard in the British Virgin Islands (BVI) Cuan Law has joined All Star Liveaboards as a member.
+Cuan Law, the most luxurious scuba diving liveaboard in the British Virgin Islands (BVI) has joined All Star Liveaboards liveaboard fleet as a member.
 As of September 2016, Annie and Duncan Muirhead, the owners of Cuan Law, have signed All Star Liveaboards to manage their dive industry marketing and reservations.
 The Muirheads will continue to provide the same high level of service underwater, on the dive deck and in the dining room which makes them a perfect complement to the team.

 And our business is having fun.
 And you know what???

-Our one of a kind trimaran offers fully en-suite cabins, gourmet meals and a gracious and professional crew.
-Sail Sir Frances Drakes Passage thru The British Virgin Islands and dive along the way.
+Our one of a kind liveaboard trimaran offers fully en-suite cabins, gourmet meals and a gracious and professional crew.
+Sail Sir Frances Drakes Passage thru the British Virgin Islands and dive along the way.

-It’s a one of a kind diving and sailing adventure!
+It’s a one of a kind diving and sailing liveaboard adventure!